Sri Lanka Red Cross probes claim of sex-for-aid demand in former war zone

 "The High Commission is actively involved with the investigation done by the IFRC and SLRC.
 We will monitor the on-going probe," said an Indian embassy official, who did not want to be named.

 (Reporting by Nita Bhalla, editing by Tim Pearce.
-Additional reporting by Shihar Aneez in Colombo.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit www.trust.org)
+Additional reporting by Shihar Aneez in Colombo)